GoogleCloudPlatform/compute-image-packages/README.md

 hypervisor clock after a stop/start event or after a migration.
 Preventing clock skew may result in `system time has changed` messages in VM logs.

-#### IP Forwarding
+#### Network

+The Network daemon uses network interface metadata manage the network interfaces in the guest by performing the following tasks:

+*   Enabled all associated network interfaces on boot.
+Network interfaces are specified by MAC address in instance metadata.
-The IP forwarding daemon uses IP forwarding metadata to setup or remove IP routes in the guest.
+*   Uses IP forwarding metadata to setup or remove IP routes in the guest.
     *   Only IPv4 IP addresses are currently supported.
     *   Routes are set on the default Ethernet interface determined dynamically.
     *   Google routes are configured, by default, with the routing protocol ID `66`.
 This ID is a namespace for daemon configured IP addresses.
+*   Uses dhcp refresh metadata to trigger dhcp refreshes.

 ## Instance Setup